Should I Become a Landscape Contractor?

 Step 1: Acquire Training

 Landscape contractors typically learn their trade by working in the field.
-In addition to planting, watering, trimming and fertilizing vegetation, landscape contractors learn to use leaf blowers, lawnmowers and chainsaws.
-Landscape contractors are trained in job safety and aesthetics to ensure the quality of their work is strong.
+In addition to planting, watering, trimming and fertilizing vegetation, you'll learn to use leaf blowers, lawnmowers, and chainsaws.
+You'll also be trained in job safety and aesthetics to ensure the quality of your work is strong.

 Step 2: Become Licensed

 Many states require a licensing or certification examination to ensure that contractors understand pesticide safety laws.
 Some states require landscape contractors to be licensed.
-To obtain a license, contractors must have experience in the field and pass an examination.
-Contractor license tests may require knowledge of landscape design, job estimation, safety procedures and hardware installation.
+To obtain a license, you must have experience in the field and pass an examination.
+Contract license tests may require knowledge of landscape design, job estimation, safety procedures and hardware installation.

 Step 3: Obtain Certification

 Acquiring a voluntary competency certification may help landscape contractors attract new clients and advance their careers.
 Professional organizations in the field offer various certification levels based on education and experience.
 For example, the Professional Landcare Network (LPN) offers several landscaping certifications, including the Landscape Industry Certified Manager, Landscape Industry Certified Technician and Landscape Industry Certified Lawn Care Technician.
-In order to earn certification, individuals need to have experience in the field and pass an exam.
+In order to earn certification, you need to have experience in the field and pass an exam.
 Benefits of obtaining certification include demonstrating a certain level of professionalism and recognition in the industry.

-- Consider a degree.
-A degree is not required to become a landscape contractor; however, contractors may benefit from obtaining formal training.
+Consider a degree.
+A degree is not required to become a landscape contractor.
+However, you may benefit from obtaining formal training.
 A degree in landscape design or horticulture requires study of ecology, plants, soil, fertilizer and pesticides.
-A bachelor's degree in landscape architecture prepares contractors to design parks, playgrounds and campuses, which may create additional work opportunities and career advancement.
+A bachelor's degree in landscape architecture prepares contractors to design parks, playgrounds, and campuses, which may create additional work opportunities and career advancement.